brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 We’re excited to announce the launch of **Ailoy**, a drop-in library for LLM & agent development.

-In recent years, LLMs and agents have become central to AI-driven applications.
+Large Language Models (LLMs) and AI agents have recently emerged as a major trend in the software industry, drawing significant attention.
 Yet for many developers, even building a proof of concept can be daunting.
 It often requires deep knowledge of machine learning, experience with parallel programming.
-Cloud API can ease the problem but cost problem exists.
+Cloud APIs can ease the burden, but they introduce new cost concerns.
 Taking it to a production level?
 That’s even harder.

 <!-- truncate -->